Updated May 12, 2019. Meat has been a big part of the Nigerian diet since colonialism. However, a new vegan community is emerging in the country.

 Meat-eating may also play a role in fueling internal conflicts; over the past few years, drought has pushed cattle farmers south in search of grazing land, leading to deadly clashes between herders.
 More than 3,600 have been killed in these conflicts since 2016.
 “Slowly, slowly, the connections are being made,” Jimo said.

 At his restaurant, tofu and seitan replace the meat that would normally sit atop rice.
 Jimo even makes his own vegetarian meat “chunks,” available in grocery stores across the country.

 Whilst the vegan message is spreading in the country, vegan food on offer is still sparse, and online inspiration for vegan Nigerian food is not commonplace.
-Yvonne Iyoha was struggling to satisfy her palate and knew others would be feeling a similar way, so she started her own website, Eat Right Naija.
+Yvonne Iyoha, founder of the blog Eat Right Naija, started her platform after learning about the social and environmental impacts of eating meat.
 The website focuses on producing healthy, vegan, Nigerian recipes and educating people about the benefits of eating plant-based.

 With hope, the growing vegan movement in Nigeria will continue to strengthen, and Ioyha and other passionate vegans in the country will carry on inspiring others to join them in the lifestyle.

 “People say things like, [vegan] is how white people eat and this is not how we eat in Nigeria, that kind of thing,” she says.
 “And I just let them know that, first of all, the recipes that I share are not quote-unquote white people food, they are Nigerian food, and then secondly, our traditional foods are very much plant-based.”

 “More Africans are going back to being vegan, not becoming vegan,” chef Nicola Kagoro from the culinary movement African Vegan on a Budget told Quartz.
 The company hosts regular vegan cooking classes and po-up events in South Africa.